melloslinky/slinkum.dev/content/_index.md

-# hi!
+# hi!!
-oh yeah this is definitely a website. i'm totally sure of it. totally man
+i'm slink and this is a website.

+there's currently not much to see here.